DIANE MORRISON, Ed.D., DIRECTOR

 has served as the director of the Doctoral School Psychology Program

-She is currently a principal investigator on an evaluation study of multi-tiered behaviour support in six large high schools.
-Her research and clinical interests focus on multi-tiered academic and behavioral interventions at the high school level, equtiy in school discipline policy and competency training in school psychology professional preparartion programs .She is currently serving as the co-chair of the National Association of School Psychologists(NASP) Child and Professions Committee and is on the Executive Committe of the Council of Directors of School Psychology Programs(CDSPP).
+She is currently a principal investigator on an evaluation study of multi-tiered behavior support in six large high schools.
+Her research and clinical interests focus on multi-tiered academic and behavioral interventions at the high school level, equity in school discipline policy and competency training in school psychology professional preparartion programs .She is currently serving as the co-chair of the National Association of School Psychologists(NASP) Child and Professions Committee and is on the Executive Committe of the Council of Directors of School Psychology Programs(CDSPP).